erlandbo/TDT4290/installation.md

 ## Install dependencies

+Except for the SSED and SSED-dim models, all code in this repository uses this environment.

 (Recommended) Install with conda:

 	1. Install conda, if you don't already have it, by following the instructions at [this link](https://www.anaconda.com/)